Barcelona Metro 9000 Series

 The 9000 Series is a series of heavy rail rolling stock that operates on lines 2, 4, 9 and 10 of the Barcelona Metro.
 Transports Metropolitans de Barcelona (TMB) awarded the contract for the construction of the 9000 series to Alstom in 2002.
 Constructed in Belgium, France and Spain, they are part of the Alstom Metropolis family of underground trains.
-Today, the 9000 series also operates in Latin America on the Santo Domingo Metro, Panama Metro, Lima Metro, and 18 three-car trains of this model on Line 3 of the Sistema de Tren Eléctrico Urbano.
+Today, the 9000 series also operates in Latin America on the Santo Domingo Metro, Panama Metro, Lima Metro, and 18 three-car trains of this model on Line 3 of the Sistema de Tren Eléctrico Urbano in Jalisco.

 Order and entry into service

 TMB's contract with Alstom originally specified 50 driverless trains for line 9 only: in July 2005, however, TMB modified the contract to specify 34 semi-automatic trains for lines 2 and 4, and 16 driverless trains for line 9.
 In April 2009, TMB extended the contract to order 6 additional driverless trains for line 9.

 24 trains entered service on Line 2 from 28 September 2006, cascading the 2100 Series to Line 4.
 10 trains also entered service on Line 4 with the 2100 Series, replacing the remaining 1000 and 1100 Series trains.
 The remaining 16 trains entered service on Lines 9 and 10 when the first stages of the lines opened from 13 December 2009, with six more trains to follow when more sections of lines 9 and 10 open.